 Scholarly Commons Citation

 Mazur, Kelsey M., "More Electric Systems Architecture Effect on Business Jet Performance" (2016).
-Dissertations and Theses.
+Doctoral Dissertations and Master's Theses.
 309.